openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 ############

-This document presents complete information on the new common-purpose, multi-paradigm programming language called |LANG|.
+This document presents complete information on the new common-purpose, multiparadigm programming language called |LANG|.

 |